Install Agent Embedded in Salesforce

 Before You Begin

 • Confirm that you do not have a namespace defined in your Salesforce org.
 You typically define a namespace when you use a developer org to create a managed package for distribution.
-CXone Agent for Salesforce has its own namespace and will not run in an org that has one already defined.
+Agent for Salesforce has its own namespace and will not run in an org that has one already defined.
 If you have one already defined, refer to the Salesforce help.

-• Ensure you are installing and using CXone Agent for Salesforce on a supported platform and in a supported browser.
+• Ensure you are installing and using Agent for Salesforce on a supported platform and in a supported browser.

-• If you already have a contact center definition named NICE CXone Contact Center, rename it before you install the application, because the installation will fail as it tries to create a new contact center definition.
+• If you already have a contact center definition named CXone Mpower Contact Center, rename it before you install the application, because the installation will fail as it tries to create a new contact center definition.

-CXone Agent for Salesforce is supported by the following Salesforce editions:
+Agent for Salesforce is supported by the following Salesforce editions:

 • Professional